The trace formula of GL(3): Introduction

-The following is to introduce the sketch of each section: In the section \ref{sec 3}, we recall the theory of Eisenstein series, which is developed by Harish-Chandra, Langlands and so on.
+The following outlines the structure and main objectives of each section.
+In section \ref{sec 2}, we provide the necessary preliminaries and fix our notation.
+In the section \ref{sec 3}, we recall the theory of Eisenstein series, which is developed by Harish-Chandra, Langlands and so on.
 Then we can decompose the spectrum of automorphic representations of $G$.

-In the section \ref{sec 4}, we prove that the discrete series is of trace class, associated with the test function.
+In the section \ref{sec 4}, we proves that the discrete part of the spectrum is of trace class relative to the given test function.

-The left side of (\ref{1.2}) is the geometric side, $\mathfrak{o}$ is an orbit.
 We will describe all the orbits in section \ref{sec 5}, and partition the elements in $G(\bb{Q})$ into different orbits.
 We find a correspondence between $\mathfrak{o}$ and parabolic subgroup $P$, then give a formula of $K_\mathfrak{o}(x,x)$ associated to $P$ for each orbit.
-For ramified orbits, Arthur \cite{A16} gave the existence of the formula of the distribution of the ramified orbits.
-However we shall give an explicit formula for the distribution of the ramified orbits.

-In general, the integrals of both sides of (\ref{1.1}) are divergent, we can write them into the terms which are convergent and divergent.
-The key point is how we cancel the divergent terms.
-In this paper, we shall show how to cancel the divergent terms.
-We also introduce Arthur’s truncation operator which is associated to a sum of characteristic functions, to control the convergence of the integrals of $K_\mathfrak{o}(x,x)$, and the integrals associated to truncation operator are the convergent terms which we shall obtain.
-In fact, the two sides of ({\ref{1.2}}) is a polynomial of $T$.
-Thus we could take $T=0$ as Arthur did in \cite{A4} to get the trace formula.

 In the section \ref{sec 6}, we prove the convergence of some special cases, and give some lemmas which will be used to prove the convergence of integral.

-In the section \ref{sec 7}, we shall give an explicit formula of the distribution of ramified orbits, which is one of our main results, and we shall calculate the weighted orbital integral $J_{M_0}(1,f)$.
-Sections \ref{sec 8}and \ref{sec 9} analyze differences between geometric and spectral terms for $P_{21}$ and $P_0$, demonstrating complete cancellation of $T$-dependent divergent terms and yielding the coarse trace formula for $\GL(3)$.
+In the section \ref{sec 7}, we shall give an explicit formula of the distribution of ramified orbits, which is one of our main results.
+Sections \ref{sec 8} and \ref{sec 9} analyze differences between geometric and spectral terms for $P_{21}$ and $P_0$ respectively.
+Then we can find the divergent terms can all be canceled.

-In the section \ref{sec 10}, we construct the coefficients of the left hand side of (\ref{1.3}) and give a proof of Theorem \ref{thm 10.8}, then the limit expression holds.
+In section \ref{sec 10}, we shall calculate the weighted orbital integral $J_{M_0}(1,f)$ and present the convergent part on the geometric side by the weighted orbital integral.
+In section \ref{sec 11}, we will normalize the intertwining operator and write the spectral side by the weighted character.
+At last we obtain the coarse trace formula of $\GL(3)$